kumarmukesh2626/azure_cognitive_service_api/README.md

-# this is a Testing  Modules for continous integration
+# This is a Testing  Modules for continous integration will integrate it with CD